 The utilities and stakeholders shall work to reach consensus in developing the specific metrics to address these reporting needs.
 The metrics may evolve and be amended over time.

-The list of metrics will be posted on the SAG The metrics will be referenced in – and lessons learned from reported metric data will be incorporated into – each PA’s subsequent four-year plan filings.
+The list of metrics will be posted on the SAG and IQ North and IQ South Committee websites.
+The metrics will be referenced in – and lessons learned from reported metric data will be incorporated into – each PA’s subsequent four-year plan filings.

 Effective Date: The policy will go into effect, in full, no later than for the 2024 program year.
-However, the PA’s will apply best efforts to address as many of the objectives listed in the bullets above as possible, in reporting for both program year 2022 and program year 2023.
+However, the PA’s will apply best efforts to address as many of the objectives listed in the bullets above as possible, and in a manner consistent with each utility’s 2022-2025 Plan Stipulation, in reporting for both program year 2022 and program year 2023.